emanuel-kopp/uzh-mnf-phd/template/chapters/chapter_1.typ

 If you want to cite without parentheses, use `#no-paren-cite((<Author_2023>,))`.
 Note the double parentheses and the commas, this is because for now the function only takes an array.
 This is useful when citing multiple works like `#no-paren-cite((<A>, <B>))`.

 Like this you can reference your figures: @fig:fig_exampl

+To refer to chapters, the label is automatically set as the first and the last word of your title.
+Example: refer to @theitalic using `@theitalic` and to @secondthesis using `@secondthesis`.

 #line(length: 100%)